Customer small business financing solutions delivered through a single, online application.

 If you didn’t previously upload your business license, you may be asked to by some lenders to provide it now.
 You could also be asked for a copy of your LLC or articles of incorporation, if relevant.

-A: “Amount of time in business” can be important to obtaining financing, but how important and how long you need to be in business will really depend on the lender’s preferences as well as the financing option you’re being offered.
+“Amount of time in business” can be important to obtaining financing, but how important and how long you need to be in business will really depend on the lender’s preferences and the financing option you’re being offered.
 A startup, for example, may qualify for a merchant cash advance with minimal time in business provided their receipts fit the lender’s requirements.
 Your best bet is often to apply for financing (remember, it only takes 15 minutes and doesn’t impact your credit score) to see what’s needed.

-A: Yes, some lenders have different requirements for the same type of loan.
+Yes, some lenders have different requirements for the same type of loan.
 Your Lendio funding manager will walk you through all of this and can help you determine which documents you’ll need after you submit your online application and if there are other options available.

-A: If you don’t have a specific document, whether you can offer a substitute will most likely be up to the lender’s underwriter.
+If you don’t have a specific document, whether you can offer a substitute will most likely be up to the lender’s underwriter.
 Your Lendio funding manager can help you determine if there’s a suitable substitute or even how you can access the documents you need.

-A: My advice: apply online to see what type of financing is available based on the information you can supply.
+My advice: apply online to see what type of financing is available based on the information you can supply.
 Our lender network offers more than 10 different types of financing, so the required documentation can vary widely.

 Subscribe to our weekly newsletter for industry news and business strategies and tips